drfenixion/freecad.robotcad/README.md

 1. New some icons and icons reordering
 1. Bug fixes

+Tools of FreeCAD CROSS
-![Tools of FreeCAD CROSS](https://github.com/drfenixion/freecad.cross/assets/13005708/d3d44e65-a9cc-45cc-937a-be5008b98608)
+![Tools of FreeCAD CROSS](https://github.com/drfenixion/freecad.cross/assets/13005708/d3d44e65-a9cc-45cc-937a-be5008b98608) Generated inertia blocks and centers of mass in Gazebo
 ![Generated inertia blocks and centers of mass in Gazebo](https://github.com/drfenixion/freecad.cross/assets/13005708/a46715a0-0dc6-4f6e-b80e-e4c644589477)